Ansys

 Documentation

-Software documentation is available locally in program’s directory:
+Software documentation is available locally in the program’s directory:

 - version Ansys 18.2: /software/ansys-18.2/doc/readme.html